 - When voltage is applied electric field F=qE is generated between the plates of the capacitor.
 The potential energy is stored in the capacitor.
 Whereas, the energy is stored in the form of chemical energy in the battery.

-- Capacitor draws energy from the source, stores it till voltage is applied across it and on switching off the supply capacitor release the energy.
-In the case of battery, it draws energy from the source and after getting fully charged if the incoming supply gets tripped it delivers energy to the load.
+- The capacitor draws energy from the source, stores it till voltage is applied across it, and on switching off the supply capacitor releases the energy.
+In the case of a battery, it draws energy from the source, and after getting fully charged if the incoming supply gets tripped it delivers energy to the load.

 - The capacitor is a passive component.
 It can not be used as a voltage source.
 The battery delivers current to the load circuit for a longer time period.
-That is why battery is a active component.
+That is why the battery is an active component.

-- The capacitor discharge quickly because of lesser time constant.
-The resistance is approximate zero.
-In the case of battery discharges exponentially and it discharges slowly.
+- The capacitor discharges quickly because of the lesser time constant.
+The resistance is approximately zero.
+In the case of a battery discharges exponentially and discharges slowly.

 - Charging and discharging of the capacitor is very fast, and it takes about 1-10 seconds.
-It takes large current to charge.
-The battery charging and discharging time is slow and it takes about 1-2 hrs for charging and discharging of battery.
-When battery is fully discharged it is charged on boost mode of the battery charger, and after attaining certain voltage the battery is charged in trickle/float mode of the battery charger.
+It takes a large current to charge.
+The battery charging and discharging time is slow and it takes about 1-2 hrs for charging and discharging the battery.
+When the battery is fully discharged it is charged on the boost mode of the battery charger, and after attaining a certain voltage the battery is charged in the trickle/float mode of the battery charger.

-- Life cycle of the capacitor is more than battery.
-The life cycle of capacitor and battery is 30000 hours and 500 hours respectively.
+- The life cycle of the capacitor is more than the battery.
+The life cycle of the capacitor and battery is 30000 hours and 500 hours respectively.
 Also, the cost of the capacitor is more than the battery.

-- The capacitor can function in the temperature range of -10 to 65 degree centigrade, whereas in the case of battery it is 0 to 45 degree centigrade.
+- The capacitor can function in the temperature range of -10 to 65-degree centigrade, whereas in the case of the battery it is 0 to 45-degree centigrade.

-- Capacitor is larger in size as compared to battery.
+- The capacitor is larger in size as compared to the battery.